Which DP World Tour Players Earned A 2025 PGA Tour Card And Who Missed Out?

 (Image credit: Getty Images)

-The 2024 DP World Tour season is heading towards its conclusion, and while the Race To Dubai can only be won by a lone golfer, there is another particularly lucrative prize being hunted by 10 eligible competitors - a PGA Tour card for 2025.
+The 2024 DP World Tour season is over, and while the Race To Dubai could only be won by a lone golfer (with Rory McIlroy triumphing for a sixth time), 10 more players have collected a potentially lucrative consolation prize - a 2025 PGA Tour card.

 Confirmed ahead of the 2023 season, the '10 Cards Initiative' was a byproduct of the PGA Tour and DP World Tour's strategic alliance which presented the leading decade of European-based players with the chance to earn playing rights in America for the following campaign.